 Carve a Green Man Wall Hanging

 The Green Man is prominent in many ancient cultures including the Romans, Greeks, Celts and early Christians.
-In each, the head of a man with a mask of leaves is depicting a close relationship between humans and nature.
+In each, the head of a man (or woman) with a mask of leaves is depicting a close relationship between humans and nature.
 A leaf clad statue of Dionysus in Naples, Italy dating back to 420 BC is often considered the 1st of the Green Man images and is the precursor to the leaf crowned lord of the wilderness & nature popularised in the middle ages.

 With the advent of today’s environmental and green movements, this vision has been adopted as a marketing tool and is once again being recognised as an icon of the forest.